Estate agent fees are a necessary part of the property selling process, but here's how to ensure you're getting value for money.

 Are estate agent fees negotiable?

-- If you have opted for sole agency, you should try to get a fee that is as close to just 1% plus VAT as you can.
+- If you have opted for sole agency, you should try to get a fee that is as close to 1%+VAT as you can.

 - If your estate agent is trying to build its customer base in your area, they may be more willing to negotiate.

-- Note that small estate agents are often more willing to negotiate than corporately-run nationwide chains.
-The larger chains often follow strict policies surrounding commission levels.
+- You may find that smaller, independent agents are more open to negotiate fees than large nationwide agency chains.
+This is because larger chains often follow internal policies on commission levels.

-- Save discussions about fees until you are nearing the end of the appointment where the agent is valuing your property.
-This gives the agent chance to get their mind set on the property and the commission it could bring.
+- Discuss fees at the end of the appointment where the agent is valuing your property.
+This gives the agent the chance to properly review your home and decide on the most appropriate percentage fee.

-- Bear in mind that if you can demonstrate your home will be an easy sale, an estate agent may lower their fees just to get you as a client.
+- Bear in mind that if you can demonstrate your home will be an easy sale, an estate agent may lower their fees as a result.

 As part of your negotiating you could, for example, offer to include a percentage bonus if the agent manages to sell the property above a certain price threshold.